Purdue-CS193/homework-0-chen4532/index.md

 # Evan's First CS193 Homework
-- Taught by really cool undergraduate students
+- Taught by cool undergrad students
 - No tests
 - No pressure
+- :))

 ## Welcome to GitHub Pages